 Town Council Precept

-Birchwood Town Council’s portion of the Council Tax will be £117.19 on a Band D property for the 2022/2023 financial year.
-This represents, approximately, a 2.5% increase in regard to the Town Council’s portion of the Council Tax (just over £2.87 per year, or 5.5 pence per week, more for a Band D property).
+Birchwood Town Council’s portion of the Council Tax for the 2023/2024 financial year will be £120.66 on a Band D property.
+This represents, an increase in regard to the Town Council’s portion of the Council Tax of just over £3.47 per year, or 7 pence per week more for a Band D property.

-Full and detailed discussions regarding the 2022/2023 budget and future precepts were undertaken during meetings in November and December 2021.
+Full and detailed discussions regarding the 2023/2024 budget and future precept were undertaken during meetings in November and December 2022.
+These considerations are published in the minutes of those meetings.

 What does the Precept pay for?